-Today we are going to look at a YUMMY topic – plant protein!
+Today we are going to look at a YUMMY topic - plant protein!
 I am a huge fan of eating plenty of vegetables and fruits, especially as sides or as a main meal.
-But I also eat meat on occasion – I love a good burger and fries!
-The good news is that with all the abundance of plant-based foods available, there’s no reason not to swap out meat protein for plant protein in some of your meals!
-And it’s a timely topic as I get ready to kick off my 7-Day Vegetarian Challenge – you can do it with me for FREE when you begin your free trial!
+But I also eat meat daily - I love lean meats like chicken but also have a good burger and fries on occasion!
+The good news is that with all the abundance of plant-based foods available, there's no reason not to swap out meat protein for plant protein in some of your meals!
+If you're interested in trying a vegetarian lifestyle, even for a short time, I have the perfect challenge for you!
+You can do it with me for FREE when you begin your free trial!

 Hi everybody.
 It's Denise and a lot of you have been asking me, Denise, what do you eat for plant protein?
 Well, my very favorite is quinoa.
 Quinoa is a pure plant protein.
 And it's so good for you.
 And guess what I do with it?
 I add a little pesto to it to give it a little flavor.
 And pesto does have pine nuts, another source of protein.
 Then I put lots of veggies in it.
 I love a little bit of broccoli, some cauliflower, some great avocado and tomatoes, and that also has good healthy fats.
 And then I drizzle it with my favorite extra virgin olive oil, and it's so good.
 It's a perfect dinner.